1989 Tiananmen Square protests and massacre: Government's pronouncements

 At a news conference on 6 June, State Council spokesperson Yuan Mu announced that based on "preliminary statistics", "nearly 300 people died ... includ[ing] soldiers", 23 students, "bad elements who deserve[d] this because of their crimes, and people who were killed by mistake."
 He said the wounded included "5,000 [police] officers and [soldiers]" and over "2,000 civilians, including the handful of lawless ruffians and the onlooking masses who do understand the situation."
 Military spokesperson Zhang Gong stated that no one was killed in Tiananmen Square and no one was run over by tanks in the square.

 On 9 June, Deng Xiaoping, appearing in public for the first time since the protests began, delivered a speech praising the "martyrs" (PLA soldiers who had died).
 Deng stated that the goal of the student movement was to overthrow the party and the state.
 Of the protesters, Deng said: "Their goal is to establish a totally Western-dependent bourgeois republic."
 Deng argued that protesters had complained about corruption to cover their real motive, replacing the socialist system.
 He said that "the entire imperialist Western world plans to make all socialist countries discard the socialist road and then bring them under the monopoly of international capital and onto the capitalist road."

 Death toll

-The number of deaths and the extent of bloodshed in the square itself have been in dispute since the events.
-The government actively suppressed discussion of casualty figures immediately after the events, and estimates rely heavily on eyewitness testimony, hospital records, and organized efforts by victims' relatives.
+From the end of the events on, the number of people who died in the square itself has been in dispute.
+The government actively suppressed discussion of casualty figures immediately after the events, and estimates rely heavily on eyewitness testimony, hospital records, and organised efforts by victims' relatives.
 As a result, large discrepancies exist among various casualty estimates.
 Initial estimates ranged from the official figure of a few hundred to several thousand.